Parenting Basics 101

 - Make punishments reasonable so you won't be tempted to not follow through

-- Once imposed, never back down from any reasonable punishment
+- Once imposed, never back down from any deserved and reasonable punishment

 - Be sure both parents are "on the same page" regarding unacceptable behaviors and punishment to prevent the child from using "divide and conquer" techniques